DerekChiangTW/CS690V-Visual-Analytics/HW7/README.md

 ### Procedure

 * Extract hashtags based on regular expression.
-(We set a threshold to extract the most frequent ones.)
-* Then, we construct a weighted, undirected graph based on their co-occurence in the tweets to visualize their relations.
+* Construct a weighted, undirected graph based on their co-occurence in the tweets to visualize their relations.
-* Draw a time-series plot to observe the distribution of total count.
-The total count is the sum over all the hashtags, which also includes the less frequent ones.
+* Draw a time-series plot to observe the distribution of total counts of hashtags.
-* Finally, we plot a time-series distibution of the most frequent hashtags individually to detect the suspicious events in each time period.
+* Plot another time-series distibution of the user-selected hashtag to detect the suspicious events in each time period.

 ### Visualizaing Text